maximewel/IA-course/TP2_gen-alg-labyrinth/README.md

 Going with a length too big at start is detrimental to our methodology.
 Therefore :
 * The starting size of the chromosome is set to ```math.ceil((h + w) / 8)```.
 Ceil to never be 0, and h+w/8 to start slow and let the chromosome grow at its pace.

+To further clarify the length of the chromosomes, a **stat bench** is displayed when the chromosome is found, showing the mean, min and max of the population length.
+It is always fun seeing the disparities with this method.
+It also shows when the solution found is close to the mean (usually, >2 solutions), or is an outsider (generally an early bird, sometimes an small individual lagging behind the group).

 ##### Pop size
 The population size is very important :
 * Too few, and there is not enough diversity.
 There is a very high chance of local maximum, and a high chance of never finding a solution